 Credit risk arises from the potential that a counter party will fail to perform its obligations.
 The Society is exposed to credit risk from contributors, and the maximum exposure to this risk is the carrying value of accounts receivable on the balance sheet.
-As at December 31, 2023, 92% (2022 - 88%) of receivables are due from two entities, which represents a concentration of credit risk.
+As at December 31, 2024, 83% (2023 - 92%) of receivables are due from one (2023 - two) entity, which represents a concentration of credit risk.